Nate28/traj_calc/README.md

 Requires: NumPy, SciPy, Cantera, aerocalc, matplotlib

 Trajectories are simulated using the Fortran ODE solvers packaged with Scipy, with array handling courtesy of NumPy.
-Cantera is used to calculate gas properties, and aerocalc is used for the US76 atmospheric model.
+Cantera is used to calculate gas properties~~, and aerocalc is used for the US76 atmospheric model~~.

 Capabilities include:
 + 3DoF lifting trajectory model (rotating, non-inertial reference frame)